Skip Nav Destination

 Alan Hall and Norton B. Gilula Awards

 To support the next generation of researchers, JCB provides the Alan Hall and Norton B. Gilula Awards that allow undergraduates, graduate, and early-career postdocs to attend Cell Bio, an annual meeting of the American Society for Cell Biology (ASCB) and the European Molecular Biology Organization (EMBO).
-This year, we offered two awards to attend Cell Bio 2024, December 14–18 in San Diego, CA.
+This year, we offered two awards of up to $1,000 USD each to attend Cell Bio 2025, December 6–10 in Philadelphia, PA.

 Eligibility: